latinos/PlotsConfigurations/Configurations/VH2j/scripts/README.md

-The following code and instructions are needed to draw VH2j Higgs fractions and make yield tables.
+The following code and instructions are needed to:
+..* draw Higgs fractions;
+..* make yield tables;
+..* make prefit and posfit plots.

 # Original material for drawing Higgs fractions